KNowledgeOnWebScale/dataflow-visualization/README.md

 You could of course switch `source` and `target`.
 But when using `autoLayout`, this may mess up your layout a bit.
 A solution could be to use the `animation` key.
 If you have `animation` set to e.g. `dashdraw .6s linear infinite`, you can just change this to `dashdraw .6s linear infinite reverse` and your problem is solved.
+If you're satisfied with the default animations, there is also an option to set `animation` to `reverse`.

+#### The sizing of some nodes don't seem to work.
+Why?

+Some shapes are only defined by an aspect ratio.
+So changing that ratio simply makes it another shape.
+For example, setting a different width and height for the shapes `square`
+, `cirle` ... does not make sense.

+If you do set e.g. a `square` to a width of e.g. 50 and a height of e.g. 100.
+Then the largest possible square will be drawn inside a box of 50 by 100 (so in this case, you can expect a height of 50).

 ## License